riyaz75/sch_mgmt_proj/README.md

 # sch_mgmt_proj
-This is project for multi school management
+This code is a project of multi school management.
+Code by Riyaz